carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 * Use the ``add_criteria`` method to search for alerts.
 This replaces the hand-crafted ``set_<field_name>`` methods.
 * Example method: ``set_methods_backwards_compatibility(api)``.

-SDK 1.5.0+ behaviour:

-For the fields listed below in `SDK Treatment of Fields that have been removed`_:
+SDK 1.5.0+ behaviour for the fields listed below in `Fields that have been removed`_:

 * ``set_<v6 field name>()`` will raise a ``FunctionalityDecommissioned`` exception.
 * ``get(<v6 field name>)`` will raise a ``FunctionalityDecommissioned`` exception.